robderon/WebApplicationArchitectures/Workshop3.md

 ### then

-download article.html file on github.
+Download article.html file on github.
 Add some javasccript code in it to implement the following features :

-- Find all words of more than 7 characters, and highlight them in fluorescent green
+- Find all article words ( not in the whole html only the article !) of more than 7 characters, and highlight them in fluorescent green
-you can use regexps, JavaScript String length Property
+you can use regexps without a loop, or Split() and String length Property with a loop

 - Split blocks of 5 sentences into a paragraph.
 you can use regexps, JavaScript Split function
 - Link all occurences of the word "google" to http://www.google.com